 eBay had started a competing classifieds service named Kijiji back in 2007, which later became known as eBay Classifieds.
 Craigslist retaliated by diluting the shares eBay owned (from 28 to 25 percent), which led to various legal altercations. eBay eventually won the legal dispute in 2010.

-Getting back portions of his ownership stake allowed Newmark to spend more on the philanthropic efforts he started to engage in.
+Getting back portions of his ownership stake allowed Newmark to spend more on the philanthropic efforts he started to be engaged in.

 In 2018, he donated $20 million to the CUNY Graduate School of Journalism, a move that received both positive and negative responses.
 After all, critics argued that Newmark himself was responsible for the declining revenue and struggles of the newspaper industry.
 Many other donations have followed ever since.